 Inflammation is your body's normal reaction to injury or infection.
 It is the immediate response your immune system kicks off when faced with a problem – whether that's a twisted ankle or a virus.
 A twisted ankle typically swells up and turns red which means it is inflamed.

 What may not be as commonly understood is that inflammation also occurs on the inside of your body.

 In a normally functioning body, inflammation is a response to a problem.
 However, in the last decade scientists have observed that overweight and obese people often have chronic, low-level inflammation in tissue that is otherwise healthy.

 For a long time, it was believed that fat cells (adipocytes) did little else than store and release energy.
 What we are beginning to understand is that the fat cells play an active role in defending themselves.

-The problem, though, is that in people with obesity the fat cells act as if under attack by an infection or other foreign substance and send out false distress signals.
+The problem, though, is that in obese people the fat cells act as if under attack by an infection or other foreign substance and send out false distress signals.
 The immune system then responds by activating inflammation in the fat tissue.

 But the chronic inflammation can also interfere with your body's response to infections.
 During the 2009 H1N1 influenza epidemic, doctors noticed that a disproportionate number of patients admitted to hospital were overweight or obese.
 The same seems to be true of the current COVID-19 pandemic.

 A study from France found that among patients admitted to hospital with COVID-19, obese patients were more likely to present with severe symptoms and much more likely to have critical symptoms of the disease requiring intensive care.

 We also know that obesity leads to higher rates of vaccine failure and a greater risk of complications from infection after surgery.